AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/type-merging.md

 ---
-title: typeMerging Transform | API Mesh for Adobe Developer App Builder
+title: typeMerging | API Mesh for Adobe Developer App Builder
+description: Learn how to combine multiple sources with the typeMerge transform.
 ---

 # typeMerge transform